magfje/ahk-scripts/README.md

 Auto-inserts closing brackets and quotes (like in code editors).
 Disables itself in VS Code and Cursor to avoid conflicts.

 ### auto-codeblock.ahk
 Press Shift+` three times quickly to insert a Markdown code block (```) using the clipboard.
-Great for writing code in chat or notes.
+Super handy for writing code in chat or notes.

 ### caps-to-mod.ahk
 Turns CapsLock into a powerful modifier for fast app switching: